 Prosthetics controlled like real limbs

-restore mobility for people.
-(Credit: © ktsdesign / Fotolia)
+Major advances in neuroscience could lead to a wider range of brain-controlled prosthetic limbs that can restore mobility for people.
+(Credit: © ktsdesign / Fotolia) |

 Their new study, published March 4 in the advanced online publication of the journal Nature, shows that through a process called plasticity, parts of the brain can be trained to do something they normally do not do; like controlling a prosthetic limb for example.